Ken Houston: Professional career

 Houston was an all-league free safety player for twelve consecutive years: an American Football League All-Star in 1968 and 1969, and then in the AFC-NFC Pro Bowl from 1970 through 1979.
 He was selected All-Pro three times.
 In 1999, he was ranked number 61 on The Sporting News' list of the 100 Greatest Football Players.

 Throughout his career, he had an extraordinary ability to know where the ball was going.
 Houston intercepted 49 passes, recovered 21 fumbles, gained 1,498 return yards (on interception, fumble, blocked field goal, kickoff, and punt returns), and scored 12 touchdowns.
 He is a member of the 1986 class of the Pro Football Hall of Fame.

 Houston Oilers

-Houston was drafted in the ninth round of the 1967 AFL-NFL Draft by the Houston Oilers of the American Football League.
+Houston was drafted in the ninth round of the 1967 NFL/AFL draft by the Houston Oilers of the American Football League.
 He became a starter by the third game of his rookie season.
 Two weeks later, in a game against the New York Jets, he scored two touchdowns, one on a 71 yd blocked field goal attempt, and the other on a 43 yd interception return.

 In 1971 he set an NFL record with five touchdown returns (four interceptions and one fumble).
 This would stand until surpassed by Devin Hester's six return touchdowns in the 2006 season.
+His defensive touchdown record was unequaled until it was tied by DaRon Bland in 2023.